htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 # Shadow

 Subtlety is your art, the tip of the blade your brush.
 You studied at a secret college, specializing in alchemy, illusion, or shadow-magics.
 Your training and knowledge places you among the elite assassins, spies, and commandos.
-But more powerful than any weapon or sorcery is your [[Insight|insight]] into your enemy's weakness.
+But more powerful than any weapon or sorcery is your insight into your enemy's weakness.

 As a shadow, you have abilities that deal a lot of damage, let you move swiftly across the battlefield and away from hazards, and allow you to fade from notice even in the middle of the most heated combat encounter.
 You also possess more skills than any other hero.